leighmacdonald/bd/README.md

     go build && ./bd

-Releasing with cgo + windows is a bit annoying so we just use wsl for now.
+Releasing with cgo + windows is a bit annoying, so we just use wsl for now.
 Feel free to improve via pr.

     (wsl) $ goreleaser release --clean --split
     (win) $ goreleaser release --clean --split